HalcyonGrid/aperture/README.md

 ### Directions for Windows 64-bit

-Install Visual Studio 2017 installed with C++ tooling and CLI tools in additon to the above requirements.
+Install Visual Studio 2017 installed with C++ tooling and CLI tools in addition to the above requirements.

 Launch the following from a preprepared CMD or PS window.